Part-time working permits

 Work permits

 • A work permit can be issued to a child between 13 and the statutory school leaving age.
-The application must be completed by the employer, we do not accept work permit applications from parents/carers or children.
+The application must be completed by the employer, OCC do not accept work permit applications from parents/carers or children.

 • The work permit must be issued in the local authority where children work, regardless of where they live or go to school.